AY2425S2-CS2103T-W13-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view contacts (UC3).
-2. User requests to add remarks to a specific contact in the list.
+2. User requests to add tags to a specific contact in the list.
-3. ScoopBook adds remarks to that contact.
+3. ScoopBook adds tags to that contact.

    Use case ends.